 How long or how short can Respite Care be?

 Respite care can be extremely flexible in terms of what is provided, as long as it is booked in advance.
 For example, a family may book two weeks of respite care if they are going on holiday or for a long weekend away.
 Respite care can also be provided for one or two hours every day or every other day.
-It could also be booked for a full day a week or two nights a week to give the main caregiver some time off to relax, recharge batteries and look after themselves too.
+It could also be booked for a full day a week or two nights a week to give the main carer some time off to relax, recharge batteries and look after themselves too.

-Why People sometimes delay asking for Respite Care:
+Why people sometimes delay asking for it?

 It can happen that family members sometimes feel guilty about looking for respite care, that they feel they should be capable of providing the care for their loved one and they are reluctant to ask for help.
 They may feel they are failing their loved one.
 However, seeking help or a break is extremely important, particularly if the care required is for many hours a day.
-Care givers need to look after their own physical and emotional health and a change away from the situation can recharge their batteries, giving them back a zest for caring again.
+Carers need to look after their own physical and emotional health and a change away from the situation can recharge their batteries, giving them back a zest for caring again.

 We know that caring for a family member can be very rewarding but it can also be exhausting and emotionally draining.
 It is important to look after your own health too.